China-Iran-Saudia-Arab-Relations_edited

 Varying Regional Penchants

 In the first-half of 2023, some interesting developments in Pakistan’s western neighborhood again brought the world’s focus to this region.
-Ceasefire in Yemen, Saudi-Iran rapprochement, resumption of ties by the Arab countries with Syria and growing Chinese and Russian influence in the region — all are being observed as significant changing trends in the post-Cold War era.
-These developments are expected to bring further political fluxes which may resonate beyond the regional sphere of activities.
+In the post-Cold War era, significant trends are emerging.
+These include the ceasefire in Yemen and the Saudi-Iran rapprochement facilitated by China.
+Arab countries are resuming ties with Syria, and both Chinese and Russian influence in the region is growing.
+These developments are expected to cause further political shifts that may extend beyond the regional sphere.

-The world is again at the cusp of big powers tussle as China has become a potential contender to the United States due to its economic rise at an unexpected pace.
-Therefore, as a natural resort, the United States has been endeavoring to impede Chinese developments in political, economic and military domains.
+The world is again on the brink of a major power struggle, with China emerging as a potential contender to the United States due to its rapid economic rise.
+In response, the United States has been working to impede Chinese developments in political, economic, and military domains.
 The world witnesses a tussle between the incumbent and rising powers to take the front seat.
 Washington, in its bid, came up with the Indo-Pacific strategy devising different action plans to impede China’s strides.
 The main concept behind this strategic framework is to form small groups of like-minded nations and put-up resistance to the Chinese advances.
 China responded to this strategy with its concept of collective security through Global Security Initiative (GSI).
 To equate China’s BRI, the United States offered the Indo-Pacific Economic Framework for Prosperity (IPEF).
 It has been essentially a game of quid-pro-quo between the two.

 As soon as the Russia-Ukraine war commenced, the United States pressured certain Gulf countries to take sides clearly in the conflict.
 Nonetheless, Saudi Arabia and some other regional countries continued their good relations with Russia.
 In fact, Riyadh has been purchasing Russian oil at cheaper rates and declined the US pressure for increasing its own production.
 Unshackling off the US dominance is becoming a regional phenomenon.
 The trade between China and the Middle East between 2000-21 grew from $15.3bn to $284.3bn while with the United States, it saw a modest increase from $63.4bn to $98.4bn.
 The power of economics has thus emboldened the traditional US allies to reach out to the rising giant of the east.

 The locus of US agitation against China rests in exploitation of the term democracy.
 The United States portrays China as an autocratic country that believes in extortion.
 According to Washington, China brings countries in need under debt and subjugates them economically, which is “immoral.”
 But the United States also doesn’t have a fair balance sheet when it comes to morality.
-It has spent $5-$7 trillion in wars in the Middle East whereby innumerable Arabs and Muslims died, while thousands of US soldiers were killed.
-The United States is often blamed for its apathy when it comes to human rights violations in Palestine, Kashmir, Iraq, Syria and Afghanistan.
+IThe United States has spent $5-$7 trillion on wars in the Middle East, resulting in the deaths of countless Arabs and Muslims, as well as thousands of US soldiers.
+Critics frequently blame the United States for its apathy towards human rights violations in Palestine, Kashmir, Iraq, Syria, and Afghanistan.
 Thus, the US efforts to label China as an autocratic regime are failing and the countries disregarding the type of government are actually eyeing their economic interests with China.
 Undoubtedly, economics has overridden politics.

 It is but natural for Washington to experience frustration against China.
 Historically, the United States has been impulsive against its perceived power failures and has resorted to armed conflicts capitalizing on its military muscle.
 With regards to China, it’s not the same equation as was with Vietnam, Afghanistan and Iraq, though it had to ultimately retreat in those cases too.
 China through adroit economic strategy is forging ahead and creating space for its acceptability and reliability in different regions of the world.
 The US is coining new strategies to impede China’s progress and luring likeminded nations to join it.
 However, both friends and foes of China are also entangled in economic strands that China has offered.
 It is therefore a prospective scenario wherein chances for another man-made calamity as a result of big power tussle may well loom, yet are not very vivid.